p4535992/foundryvtt-compendium-stylish/README.md

 | [mmm](https://github.com/theripper93/Maxwell-s-Manual-of-Malicious-Maladies) | Maxwell's Manual of Malicious Maladies - A module for all your lingering injuries needs (dnd5e) |
 | compendiums-mythos-workshop-dnd5e                     | A shared compendium private module

-TODO other modules on request
+ON DEMAND other modules on request open a issue on the github project

 ### Example